ByteDev/ByteDev.Cmd/README.md

 }
 catch (CmdArgException ex)
 {
-    // When creating an instance of CmdArgInfo if any invalid input a CmdArgException will be thrown Console.WriteLine(ex.Message);
+    // When creating CmdArgInfo if any invalid input a CmdArgException will be thrown Console.WriteLine(ex.Message);
     Console.WriteLine(cmdAllowedArgs.HelpText());
 }